Milan Yaksic

 The greatest challenge has been achieving the balance between operational efficiency and rigorous compliance with quality standards.
 In the pharmaceutical industry, there is no margin for error: every decision directly impacts people's health.

 In the production area, we foster continuous improvement through small, sustained changes: process optimization, use of technology, and data analysis.
-All innovation goes through technical validation, regulatory compliance, and permanent coordination with the quality area.
+All innovation goes through technical validation, regulatory compliance, and permanent coordination with the quality department.

 The greatest advantage was learning to think in a structured way.